GameDevRichtofen-G/Game-Firing-Setup-/README.md

 # Firing in games
-In many different games we have guns, which we can use to kill enemies or do N task. from long time ago, firing in video games was a gameplay experience to give a player an option to protect itself.
-In this repository I am gonna teach you how you can make a firing system inside of your game.
+In many different games we have guns, which we can use to kill enemies or do tasks.
+A long time ago, firing in video games was a gameplay experience to give a player an option to protect themselves.
+In this repository, I am going to teach you how you can make a firing system inside of your game.

 # How to make a firing system
 first I am gonna demonstrate this in python so it would be easier to understand. firing has some few parameters that we need to take care of:
 <br>
-`Firing flag` : this is a variable that we use to indicate we are firing and we won't allow player to player if this state was true
+`Firing flag` : this is a variable that we use to indicate we are firing and we won't allow player to shoot if this state was true
 <br>
-`Fire rate` : we use this to indicate the rate of fire. in other word, this would determine how long it will take for player to shoot again
+`Fire rate` : we use this to indicate the rate of fire. in other words, this would determine how long it will take for player to shoot again
 <br>
 Now that we know what we need we can actually make our firing system.
 ## Step 1: Setup